The Kennel Club has approved a new official DNA testing scheme

 constantly reviewing DNA testing schemes in conjunction with breed

-clubs to ensure that breeders are supported in breeding healthy
+clubs to ensure that breeders are able to continue breeding healthy

-"We are pleased to be announcing this new DNA test for Alaskan
+pleased to announce this new DNA test which will further help

 "The Kennel Club continues to work alongside breed clubs and breed